rafa-ela/dota2-scraper/README.md

-# dota2-scraper
+# dota2-scraper (WIP)

 A go micro-service which scrapes Dota2 information of items, players, teams, and events.
+This service will be responsible for populating the database used by the Dota2-API.